-Spirit AeroSystems Holdings Inc. [SPR] – A worthy Stock for long-term investors
+Spirit AeroSystems Holdings Inc. [SPR] – A worthy stock for long-term investors

 Spirit AeroSystems Holdings Inc. [NYSE:SPR]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding Spirit AeroSystems Holdings Inc. [SPR] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
-The average 12-month price forecast for this stock is $18.78, with the high estimate being $87.00, the low estimate being $16.00 and the median estimate amounting to $58.00.
-This is compared to its latest closing price of $19.11.
+Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
+Regarding Spirit AeroSystems Holdings Inc. [SPR] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
+On average, stock market experts give SPR an Hold rating.
+The average 12-month price forecast for this stock is $25.58, with the high estimate being $87.00, the low estimate being $16.00 and the median estimate amounting to $58.00.
+This is compared to its latest closing price of $21.20.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Spirit AeroSystems Holdings Inc. [SPR] is sitting at 3.00.
 This is compared to 1 month ago, when its average rating was 3.00.